feross/buffer/README.md

-buffer-browserify-fast
+native-buffer-browserify
 ===============

 The buffer module from [node.js](http://nodejs.org/), but for browsers.
+This is a fork of [buffer-browserify](https://github.com/toots/buffer-browserify).

 When you `require('buffer')` in [browserify](http://github.com/substack/node-browserify),
 this module will be loaded.

 It will also be loaded if you use the global `Buffer` variable.

 ## Features